Raw Chocolate Bark For Mid-Afternoon Cravings & Ovulation

 Nutritionist Note

-Making your own healthy chocolates at home allows you to choose high-quality ingredients and avoid unwanted additives or hidden sugars often found in commercially produced chocolate.
+Making your own raw chocolate bark at home allows you to choose high-quality ingredients and avoid unwanted additives or hidden sugars often found in commercially produced chocolate.
 While this sugar-free chocolate recipe is healthier than store-bought chocolates, it's still important to be mindful of your consumption.
 Chocolate, even the healthy versions, contain calories and fat that can quickly add up.
 Enjoy a sensible serving to satisfy your sweet tooth without going overboard.

 Emma Lisa xx